Glass milk bottles are better.

 Our glass bottles have a deposit to encourage you to return them to the store on your next purchase

 You will notice the sticker price on our milk is much higher than the milk around us, but what you may not know is each bottle has a deposit of up to $3.75 or other depending on size built in that price.

-When you first purchase the milk, you pay that deposit, and when you rinse and return the bottle to your retailer, the deposit is credited back to you or applied to your next purchase, so that the price you are paying for the milk is significantly less than the sticker price, and you are encouraged to return those bottles to the store so they come back to us for sanitary wash and re-use.
+When you first purchase the milk, you pay that deposit.
+When you rinse and return the bottle to your retailer, the deposit is credited back to you or applied to your next purchase.
+Therefore, the price you are paying for the milk is significantly less than the sticker price, and you are encouraged to return those bottles to the store so they come back to us for sanitary wash and re-use.

 We are blessed to have choices in north Idaho for milk.
 A consumer can find raw goat’s milk in plastic, raw goat’s milk in glass, and our milk, to name a few.
 We will always bottle our milk in glass because glass is simply an exceedingly superior container for the best milk on earth.